datacarpentry/datacarpentry.github.io/_posts/2017-10-05-mentoring-round-2.md

    - blog
 comments: true
 show_meta: true
-authors: ["Kari L. Jordan", “Belinda Weaver”]
+authors: ["Kari L. Jordan, Belinda Weaver”]
 ---
 The inaugural Carpentries mentoring program was a great success, and we have used the feedback we received from both mentors and mentees to craft a new and improved mentoring experience in round two.
 The next round will run October 25th - January 10th.